rstudio/chromote/README.md

 logged in, you don’t need to do it again.
 This requires a Chromium-based browser, and it requires running DevTools-in-DevTools on that browser.

 First, navigate to the page in your browser.
-Then press Cmd-Option-I (Mac) or Ctrl-Shift-I (Windows/Linux).
+Then press CMD-Option-I (Mac) or Ctrl-Shift-I (Windows/Linux).
 The developer tools panel will open.
 Make sure to undock the developer tools so that they are in their own window.
-Then press Cmd-Option-I or Ctrl-Shift-I again.
+Then press CMD-Option-I or Ctrl-Shift-I again.
 A second developer tools window will open.
 (See [this SO answer](https://stackoverflow.com/questions/12291138/how-do-you-inspect-the-web-inspector-in-chrome/12291163#12291163) for detailed instructions.)